Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Basically, Every Point Of Stamina You Lose, Your Speed Value Goes Down By 1, And If Your Stamina Reaches Half It’s Value, Your Speed Is Reduced To Half, However, You Can Regenerate Stamina, Here Are The Ways You Can Regenerate Stamina:
-Moving At 1 Quarter Or Less Of Your Max Speed,
+Moving At 45% Or Less Of Your Max Speed,
-Not Attacking,
 Every Turn That One Of These Apply’s, You Regenerate 1 Stamina And Your Speed Value Goes Up By 1 And If Your Stamina Is Over Half Your Speed Gets Fixed To What It Was When Not Halfed, But Still Reduced.